duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/08_system_identification.md

 TODO for Jacopo Tani: fix broken refs

-This is the description of the wheels calibration procedure.
-In order to complete the procedure, you need your Duckiebot in configuration DB17-lc with its camera calibrated and the same chessboard as for the camera calibration.
+This is the description of the odometry optimisation procedure.
+In order to complete the procedure, you need your Duckiebot in configuration DB18-B-11 with its wheel and camera calibrated, also you need the same checkerboard as for the camera calibration.

-In the first step, you will put your Duckiebot in front of the chessboard and send specific commands to the wheels.
-By recording the chessboard, the Duckiebot will know its position at any time.
-On your computer, you will then use this informations to calculate the parameters of the kinematics of you Duckiebot.
-These parameters will be stored on a yaml file.
+In the first step, you will put your Duckiebot in front of the checkerboard and send specific commands to the wheels.
+Using the checkerboard, the duckiebot will be able to localize itself.
+On your computer, you will then use these informations to optimize the the calibration parameters of your Duckiebot.
+These parameters will be stored in a yaml file.

+Requires: Camera and wheel calibration completed

 <div class='requirements' markdown="1">

-Requires: Duckiebot in configuration DB17-lc
+Requires: Duckiebot in configuration DB18 B-l1

-Requires: Camera calibration completed
+Requires: Camera calibration completed.
+Better to have wheel's calibrated, but not necessary.

 </div>